Learn-React-With-Harshi/chapter-06-exploring-the-world/coding-assignment.md

 ### Build a Food Ordering App

-In this chapter, we are going to implement teh following features :
+In this chapter, we are going to implement the following features :

 1. make use of useEffect() React Hook to fetch live data from Public Restaurant API
-2. Modify the functionality to search functionality
+2. Fix all the bugs in search functionality
-3. Build a Shimmer Component to display page loader before the data is fetched and restaurant cards are rendered
+3. Build a Shimmer Component to display page loader before the data is fetched and restaurant cards are rendered.
 4. Use a login/logout button to toggle the user to logout or login.